Catch it today, smile brighter tomorrow

 Images adapted from the American Association of Orthodontists (https://aaoinfo.org/)

-Screening exam at age 7: a quick Look in the mouth and a developmental x-ray
+Screening at age 7: a quick look and developmental x-ray

 If my child has early treatment, will they need full treatment later?

-• Good question!
-The goal of early (Phase I) treatment is to address one or two major developmental issues
+The goal of Early (Phase I) Treatment is to address one or two major developmental issues

-• Often, early treatment simplifies treatment later on, but it doesn’t eliminate the need for braces or aligners if we are aiming for a picture-perfect smile
+Often, early treatment simplifies treatment later on, but it doesn’t eliminate the need for braces or clear aligners if we are aiming for a picture-perfect smile

-• For those who receive early treatment, we apply credit toward a second phase of treatment in the future - a “thank you” for making the Phase II treatment easier!
+For patients who receive early treatment, a 25% credit is applied toward a future second phase of treatment as a “thank you” for helping make Phase II more efficient